NishchayAnand/software-engineering/Java Fundamentals/Notes.md

 - **Verification**: Verifies the bytecode to ensure it adheres to certain rules.
 This process helps prevent potential security vulnerabilities and ensures the safety and stability of the Java environment.

-- **Memory Management**: The JVM manages memory allocation and deallocation, including garbage collection, to ensure efficient memory usage and prevent memory leaks.

 - **Execution**: Executes the verified bytecode using an **execution engine**.
 This engine may use `interpretation`, `Just-In-Time (JIT) compilation`, or a combination of both to translate the bytecode into **machine code** that can be executed directly by the CPU.

+(continue from here)

 Other advantages offered by JVM include:

+- **Memory Management**: Performs automatic memory management memory allocation and deallocation, including garbage collection, to ensure efficient memory usage and prevent memory leaks.

 - **Security**: The JVM provides a secure execution environment for Java applications, enforcing access controls and preventing unauthorized access to system resources.